-Princess Merida marches into the field and leaves everyone in awe of her skills at archery.
+The heroine of the story, Princess Merida marches into the field and leaves everyone in awe of her skills at archery.
 Queen Elinor is angry and scolds Merida for her act.
-But Merida fights with her mother, tears a tapestry of their family, leaves the castle and goes deep into the forest.
+But Merida fights with her mother, tears a tapestry of their family, leaves the castle, and goes deep into the forest.

 There, Merida discovers an old witch in a cottage.
 She asks the witch to change her mother’s mindset.
 The old witch gives a spell cake to Merida, which is to be fed to the queen.

 Merida gives it to her mother, and when the queen takes a bite of the cake, she falls sick and turns into a bear.
 Merida’s brothers, who too take a bite from the cake, turn into bears.

 Worried, Merida tries to help her mother and she rushes to the old witch’s cottage.
 She does not find her but reads a message on the wall of the cottage, “Fate be changed, look inside, mend the bond torn by pride.”